fehiepsi/rethinking-pyro/README.md

 ### Optimization

 In Pyro, we often use stochastic optimizers such as `SGD`, `Adam`,... to optimize parameters.
 These optimizers are good for models with large dataset.
 However, for models with small dataset as in the book, I have a hard time to fit them using the above optimizers.
 Tuning learning rate, number of iterations,... does not help at all (the error `sigma` is usually exploded), so I use [LBFGS](https://pytorch.org/docs/stable/optim.html#torch.optim.LBFGS) instead.
-It turns out that optimum values are obtained easily with `LBFGS` without having to tuning anything.
+It turns out that optimum values are obtained easily with `LBFGS` without having to tuning anything!

 ### Initialization

 In Pyro, initial latent variables are generated randomly from priors.
 However, I found that such initialization strategy is not good for models in the book.
 So I follow the Stan way to initialize latent variables randomly from the interval $\pm 2$ around the median point in the unconstrained space (see [Stan reference manual](https://github.com/stan-dev/stan/releases/download/v2.18.0/reference-manual-2.18.0.pdf)).
 It helps for many cases!

+If you want to feed start values for latent variables, just simply put them into the `start` argument in the definition of MAP.
+For example, you can do `m = MAP("m", model, start={"a": torch.tensor(0.)}, ...)`.

 ### HMC